Agungvpzz/Survival-Analysis/README.md

    - By 24.0 tenure points (2 years), more than half (68.78%) of churned customers have left.
 - Notable Insights:
    - `Partner`: First-month churn difference between `Partner | No` (26.17%) and `Partner | Yes` (9.87%)
-   - All demographic features—except `Gender`, exhibit approximately a 20% difference in final survival rates across their unique values.
+   - All demographic features, except `Gender`, exhibit approximately a 20% difference in final survival rates across their unique values.

 #### b.
 Product/Service Features